djm81/ai-wizard/README.md

 ## Deployment

 For deployment, consider using Docker.
 A Dockerfile is provided for the backend.
-To build and run the Docker container:
+To build and run the Docker container locally (if not using the CI/CD pipeline):

 1. Build the Docker image:
    ```bash